Westerlund 1 under the light of Gaia EDR3: Distance, isolation, extent, and a hidden population: Distance estimation and kinematic parameters

 \subsection{Parallax bias correction}

-Parallaxes catalogued in \textit{Gaia}~EDR3 present systematic biases (or zero points) that depend on several factors, such as the photometry of the star, its location on the sky, ecliptic latitude and number of orbits, as well as the set of free parameters used in fitting the astrometric solution \citep{Lindegren2021,maiz21_bias}.
+Parallaxes catalogued in \textit{Gaia}~EDR3 present systematic biases (or zero points) that depend on several factors, such as the photometry of the star, its location on the sky, ecliptic latitude and number of orbits, as well as the set of free parameters used in fitting the astrometric solution \citep{Lindegren2021,maiz22}.
 Those two references provide independent estimates of the systematic biases that are quite similar for faint stars ($G > 13$) but are somewhat different for brighter objects.
-The biases are of the order of a few tens of mas and can be corrected by employing the Python algorithm provided by the first set of authors at \url{https://gitlab.com/icc-ub/public/gaiadr3\_zeropoint} and by the IDL algorithm provided by the second author as an appendix to his paper (which can be used for both zero points).
-From now on, we will refer to the first systematic bias as the Lindegren zero point (Lztp) and to the second one as the Ma\'{\i}z~Apell\'aniz zero point (MAztp).
+The biases are of the order of a few tens of mas and can be corrected by employing the Python algorithm provided by the first set of authors\footnote{ \url{https://gitlab.com/icc-ub/public/gaiadr3\_zeropoint}} and by the IDL algorithm provided by the second author as an appendix to his paper (which can be used for both zero points).
+From now on, we refer to the first systematic bias as the Lindegren zero point (Lztp) and to the second one as the Ma\'{\i}z~Apell\'aniz zero point (MAztp).

 We applied both algorithms to the whole sample of \num{19432} objects.
 A total of \num{12070} stars have zero-point estimates, which represents 62\% of the initial sample.
-This drastic reduction in the number of objects is mainly due to the position of Wd~1 in a very crowded region, showing a wide range of magnitudes and colours, but also because we have only recovered interpolated solutions \citep[see][and tutorial at \url{ https://gitlab.com/icc\-ub/public/gaiadr3\_zeropoint} for a more detailed explanation of these issues]{Lindegren2021}.
+This drastic reduction in the number of objects is mainly due to the position of Wd~1 in a very crowded region, showing a wide range of magnitudes and colours, but also because we have only recovered interpolated solutions (see \citealt{Lindegren2021}, and the corresponding tutorial\footnote{\url{https://gitlab.com/icc\-ub/public/gaiadr3\_zeropoint}.}, for a more detailed explanation of these issues).
 In other words, we do not work with extrapolated zero points for the sake of accuracy, at the cost of reducing the final number of cluster members.
-The effect on the \textit{bona fide} members is much worse than on the whole sample, as we are dealing with some of the most crowded and redder stars.
+The effect on the \textit{bona fide} members is much worse than on the whole sample, as we are dealing with some of the most crowded and reddest stars.
 From 401 members selected in Section~\ref{sec:salson}, only 142 stars have interpolated solutions.
 Of those, 138 have five-parameter astrometric solutions and four have six-parameter astrometric solutions.

-\subsection{Cluster Parallax}
+\subsection{Cluster parallax}